-This schedule is intended only as a guide and will be changed during the course of the semester.
-Changes will be posted to the web and announced in class.
-I reserve the right to change exam dates and or material to be included on each exam during the course of the semester.
-I will attempt to give students one week advanced notice for the new exam date if it changes.
+This schedule is intended only as a guide and is subject to change during the course of the semester.

+I reserve the right to change this syllabus, the exam dates or the material to be included on a particular exam during the course of the semester.
+I will attempt to give students one week advance notice of the new exam date if there are changes.
+Changes will be announced in class and posted on blackboard.